-Continuous Improvement does not focus on making huge gains or big improvements all at once.
-Instead it focuses on long-term steady progress.
+Continuous improvement does not focus on making huge gains or big improvements all at once.
+Instead, it focuses on long-term, steady progress.

-When you follow the philosophy of Continuous Improvement, you won’t radically change your life but over time with consistent and constant improvement and change, you will find that you are living your life to the fullest—empowered, resilient and thriving.
+When you follow the philosophy of continuous improvement, you won’t radically change your life, but over time, with consistent and constant improvement and change, you will find that you are living your life to the fullest—empowered, resilient, and thriving.

 Why would you not want to embrace this philosophy of incremental improvement and growth into your personal life?

 “Every day you may make progress.
 Every step may be fruitful.
 Yet there will be a stretch out before you an ever-lengthening, ever-ascending, ever-improving path.
 You know you will never get to the end of the journey.
 But this, so far from discouraging, only adds to the joy and glory of the climb.” –Sir Winston Churchill

-Featured photo credit: Pexels via pexels.com
+Featured photo credit: Rochelle Nicole via unsplash.com

 |||^||MindTools: Kaizen: Gaining the Full Benefits of Continuous Improvement|